Mesothelioma (Amendment) (No. 2) Bill

 Overview

 This bill amends the Mesothelioma Act 2014 to add a research supplement to the existing levy on insurers.
-This supplement will fund research into mesothelioma, a cancer linked to asbestos exposure.
+This supplement will fund research into mesothelioma, a cancer caused by asbestos exposure.

 Description

-• Will be a percentage (up to 1%) of the existing levy.
+- Will be a percentage (up to 1%) of the existing levy amount.

-• Will be used to fund research into mesothelioma through grants or other financial assistance.
+- Will be specifically allocated to fund research into mesothelioma through grants or other financial assistance.

-• Will be administered by the scheme administrator, potentially with the help of a research funding body.
+- Will be managed by the scheme administrator, potentially with the help of a research funding body.

-Before implementing the supplement, the Secretary of State must consult insurers, medical charities and research foundations, and other relevant parties.
+Before implementing this supplement, the Secretary of State must consult insurers, medical charities, research foundations and other interested parties.

 Government Spending